Maeshowe

 Maeshowe (or Maes Howe; Orkahaugr) is a Neolithic chambered cairn and passage grave situated on Mainland Orkney, Scotland.
 It was probably built around 2800 BC.
 In the archaeology of Scotland, it gives its name to the Maeshowe type of chambered cairn, which is limited to Orkney.

 Maeshowe is a significant example of Neolithic craftsmanship and is, in the words of the archaeologist Stuart Piggott, "a superlative monument that by its originality of execution is lifted out of its class into a unique position."
-Maeshowe is a scheduled monument and is part of the "Heart of Neolithic Orkney", a group of sites including Skara Brae, which were designated a UNESCO World Heritage Site in 1999.
+Maeshowe is designated a scheduled monument and part of the "Heart of Neolithic Orkney", a group of sites including Skara Brae designated a UNESCO World Heritage Site in 1999.

 Design and construction

 Maeshowe is one of the largest tombs in Orkney; the mound encasing the tomb is 115 ft in diameter and rises to a height of 24 ft.
 Surrounding the mound, at a distance of 50 ft to 70 ft is a ditch up to 45 ft wide.
 The grass mound hides a complex of passages and chambers built of carefully crafted slabs of flagstone weighing up to 30 tons.
 It is aligned so that the rear wall of its central chamber is illuminated on the winter solstice.
 A similar display occurs in Newgrange.